Márquez homers off Darvish, pitches Rockies past Padres 5-3

 Márquez (9-8) held San Diego to two runs and four hits in six innings, struck out seven and walked four to snap a two-start losing streak.

+“It was a hard-fought win for him,” Black said.
+“He went up against a very good pitcher in Darvish, who’s having a great year, and he outpitched him.”

 Darvish (7-6) also went six, allowing five runs and five hits, with eight strikeouts and two walks.
-Darvish lost for the third straight start and for the fourth time in five starts. and hasn’t won since June 21 against the Los Angeles Dodgers.
+Darvish lost for the third straight start and for the fourth time in five starts.
+He hasn’t won since June 21 against the Los Angeles Dodgers.

 Márquez’s last pitch of the night was a called third strike to Jurickson Profar with the bases loaded to end the sixth.
 Profar reacted angrily and Padres manager Jayce Tingler ran out to vent and was ejected by plate umpire Manny Gonzalez.